The New Tax Bill – What Does It Mean for Homeowners?

 SO, WHAT DOES THE NEW TAX BILL MEAN FOR HOMEOWNERS & HOUSE HUNTERS?

 The bad news is we might see an impact in our “move up” market .
 We will carefully watch buyers’ reactions to the home mortgage deduction limit to $750,000, which could make “moving up” slightly more difficult in upper bracket price points (click here to download our comprehensive guide to “moving up”).
 This change is likely to have the biggest impact in our market.
 Nationally, we will may see a decrease in people buying vacation properties so resort areas will likely take a hit.
 We’ve read statistics that predict the changes could lower home values by 4%.
+We also may see less motivation for first time buyers to enter the market now that fewer people will be itemizing deductions.
+However, historically the tax incentive is not typically the biggest driver we see for first time buyers to enter the market.
+There is still something to that American Dream!

 The bottom line?
 While there might be some slow down and a temporary dip in values while everyone comes to terms with the changes in the new tax bill, we don’t anticipate a significant long-term effect at this point.
 This is certainly a change from our perspective just a few short weeks ago when the bill was still in draft form.